 - Admission Interview: Once your file is complete, you may be contacted to set up an interview with the School of Management

 Applicants who fall below the minimum requirements may be considered for conditional admission.
-Such applicants, as well as some CA residents, may be required to submit additional materials for evaluation, including letters of recommendation and/or GMAT/GRE/BCTST test results.
+Such applicants may be required to submit additional materials for evaluation, including letters of recommendation and/or GMAT/GRE/BCTST test results.
 View Admission Requirements for the JD to MBA Program.

 Priority Application Deadlines